Pea Puffer: Expert Care Guide & Tank Set Up For Beginners

 Like other freshwater puffers, they swim mostly by using their two pectoral fins, making it look like they hover in the water like a bumblebee hovering over the garden.

 Mature males have iridescent markings behind their eyes, often called “wrinkles” and most have a black stripe or spot on their bellies.
 They are also usually a brighter yellow than the females when they are fully mature.
+Females have a rounder body shape and have a pale belly with no spots or stripes.

-Pro Tip: These fish are generally sold as juveniles.
+These fish are generally sold as juveniles.
 Unfortunately, you will not be able to accurately sex them until they are almost fully mature.

 Tank Size